 Nodded their petaled heads around your couch”.

-The Dream (Rousseau) painting depicts the composition in a great way, as the nude lady rests on a couch in the middle of the forest.
+The Dream (Rousseau) painting depicts the scene in a great way, as the nude lady rests on a couch in the middle of the forest.

 An art critic Guillaume Apollinaire said,